 |months||-||The number of months (positive or negative) to add to the start_date, before returning the last day of the resulting month.|

-Note that, when supplying a date to a function, this should be input as either:
+Note that, when supplying the start_date to the function, this should be input as either:

 The following spreadsheet shows examples of the Eomonth function.

 Further examples of the Excel Eomonth function can be found on the Microsoft Office website.

 If you get an error from the Excel Eomonth function this is likely to be one of the following: